Bring your own database (BYOD)

 Entities that don't have unique keys can't be exported by using incremental push

 You might face this limitation especially when you try to incrementally export records from a few ready-made entities.
-Because these entities were designed to enable the import of data into Finance and Operations, they don't have a unique key.
+Because these entities were designed to enable the import of data, they don't have a unique key.
 However, you can enable change tracking only for entities that have a unique key.
 Therefore, there is a limitation on incremental push.
 One workaround is to extend the required entity and define a unique key.

 Incremental push not working correctly